 The Cake Shop

-The Cake Shop has saved us many a tantrum with its vast array of cakes, and same-day delivery available seven days a week.
+The Cake Shop has saved us many a tantrum with its vast array of cakes, and same-day delivery available seven days a week… even a one-hour express delivery!
 You’ll find options ranging from fondant cakes, eggless cakes, tiered cakes, durian pastries and even money-pull cakes (where you can hide money for the birthday boy or girl to pull right out of the cake!).
 In case of emergency, there is a hotline you can call to check whether your cake is available.

 If you’re so time-crunched that you’re literally sourcing a cake the day of, don’t panic.
 We’ve been there.
 BreadTalk does have fabulous cakes available for preorder three days in advance but you can also find an outlet in pretty much any shopping mall around Singapore.
 We have managed to snag a basic fruit cake or Black Forest cake while dashing home from work.
 Were we proud of our lack of forward planning?
 No. Was it worth it?
 Pretty much, yeah.
 Between the kids who just pick the fruits off the top (“Because cake is yucky!”
 Don’t ask.) and the adults who actually eat the cake, you’re looking at a decent, tasty cake that won’t have you putting on the pounds.

 Trusty British fave M&S also stocks a good array of cakes in its food halls.
 They may be no frills in terms of looks, but the flavours are spot on, we reckon.
 The coffee and walnut cake is a particular fave (of ours anyway, never mind the kids!), and the cake rolls are also pretty yummy.
 If you’re in a total last-minute pickle, you won’t go too wrong with one of these.

 There you are – last-minute birthday cake options for a successful kids’ party in Singapore!